td-org-uit-no/UiTHack22/Noob/noob4_master/README.md

-# The depth
+# Noob4 - Master
-Noob Master - 100pts
+> Noob - 200pts

 By using the right tools one can see all the way into the real depth of the fabric of space!

+To enter you will need to connect through `ssh`.
+The username for this trial is `master`.
-The server name is `sparkly-unicorn.td.org.uit.no` The password for master is the flag from the `knight` challenge.
+The server name is `sparkly-unicorn.td.org.uit.no`.
+The password for master is the flag from the `knight` challenge.

 Tips: ssh master@sparkly-unicorn.td.org.uit.no